ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 As with any switch between major versions, there are major and sometimes breaking changes.
 The MongoDB documentation has a full overview of the changes available in [Compatibility Changes in MongoDB 4.0](https://docs.mongodb.com/manual/release-notes/4.0-compatibility/){: .external}.
 Since the upgraded version runs in a new deployment, you can test against it while continuing to run your application on your current MongoDB 3.x deployment.

-Before upgrading to a new major version, ensure that your application will continue to work with MongoDB 4.x. by double checking feature compatibility.
+Before upgrading to a new major version, ensure that your application continues to work with MongoDB 4.x. by double checking feature compatibility.
 {: .tip}